standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * `node` is the command that starts the SHR-CLI application.
 * The dot `.` represents the current directory in Windows and macOS.
 In this example, the tooling directory is the current working directory.
 * `../shr_spec/spec` represents the location of the specification directory.
 The the double dot `..` represents the directory above the current working directory, in Windows and macOS.
-In this case, `/shr_spec` is at the same level as the tooling directory, and `/spec` is one level below that.
+In this case, `/shr_spec` is parallel to the tooling directory, and `/spec` is one level below that.
 * `-c ig-mcode/ig-mcode-r4-config.json` directs the execution engine to the configuration file.
 Note that the configuration file location is relative to the specification directory, implying the full path to the configuration is `../shr_spec/spec/ig-mcode/ig-mcode-r4-config.json`
 * `-l error` is an option that sets tells the system to surpress any messages that don't rise to the level of an `error`.
 This reduces the amount of output to the console window.

 ### Addressing Error Messages

 In the process of building a model, it is inevitable that you will encounter error messages from SHR-CLI.
-Debugging the model is an iterative process, and it could take some time and experience to arrive at a "clean" run of SHR-CLI with no errors.
+Debugging the model is an iterative process, and it could take some perseverance to arrive at a "clean" run of SHR-CLI with no errors.
 This is an expected part of the process.

 A detailed list of CIMPL compilation errors and troubleshooting suggestions are available in **[Appendix A](#appendix-a-error-messages)**.